Dangers of Benzene Safety Talk

 Best Practices to Reduce Exposure to Benzene

-OSHA has set the exposure limit to 1ppm for an 8 hour work day and 5ppm exposure limit for a 15 minute frame.
-For most people the exposure to benzene is by gasoline and its vapors, however some individuals may be exposed to it elsewhere.
+OSHA has set the exposure limit to 1ppm for an 8 hour workday and a 5ppm exposure limit for a 15-minute frame.
+For most people, the exposure to benzene is by gasoline and its vapors, however some individuals may be exposed to it elsewhere.
 Some best practices to reduce your chances of being overexposed to benzene are:

 - Do not breathe in the vapors of gasoline.

 - Avoid areas with excessive automobile exhaust as much as possible.